|Doc. Number||Article Title||Effective Date||Version|

 **NOTE: The Ending Balance is displayed in green to the right of each transaction row.
 This will help predict if the balance will be sufficient throughout the payments.
 It factors in other transactions that may affect the balance (debits, credits, scheduled earned performance fees, or other settlement payments).
 This projection assumes all scheduled transactions occur as scheduled.

 5. Once you've completed setting up the Payment Terms and the Fee Schedule, scroll down to the Amortization Schedule to see the new transactions, which show in bold.
 You can see in the example below the Disbursement Fee in blue (fee charged to the client by Forth for sending a physical check to the creditor), the Settlement Payment in orange, and the Earned Performance Fee in red.
-Also make note of the estimated Client Balance (far right column) available so you are able to track the possible effects of the payment.
+Make note of the estimated Client Balance (far right column) available so you are able to track the possible effects of the payment.

 At this point, you can go back to make adjustments to the Payments and Fees.